 However, the bottom shelf was oak, the skirt, the table top, and legs were maple.
 That’s all fine with me.
 Adds to the rustic charm I was after.
 It reminds me of how God created us all unique and each part of us works together to make us who we are.

-While my orbital knocked out most of it, I was so stoked to give my newest addition to my tool arsenal a try.
+While my orbital knocked out most of it, I am so stoked to give my newest addition to my tool arsenal a try.
 It’s a Ryobi Corner Cat that my brother and sister and law gave to me for Christmas.
 They quoted my #toolsoverjewels motto and they are right!
 This thing was able to take that corner leftover my orbital couldn’t reach and knock it out, but it’s easy to use.

 Not only that, but I did the table edge and the leg details too.
 I was so happy I didn’t have to do it by hand.
 AND it even uses the same batteries as all my other Ryobi cordless tools, so a total win.
 Hooray!

 Once everything was sanded, I added a bit of dimension.
 I took some remnant paint and watered it down to create a wash.
 I’ve used this technique hundreds of times, and show you how in my own dining room table redo seen HERE.
 It adds depth as well as creates the aged look I’m after.

 This, for me, was like taking a deep breath.
 After spending countless hours sanding it down, giving it the wash, and protective coats, it sure felt good to step back and see it finished.